bojunz/Web_Scraping/README.md

 **Explanation**: This function waits for a new window to open by checking the number of window handles.
 Once the new window is available, it switches to that window.
 Failing to wait for the new window might cause Selenium to switch to an incomplete or incorrect handle.

-**Tip**: If you still face issues, try adding a slight `time.sleep()` after switching windows to ensure all content is fully loaded.
+**Tip**: If We still face issues, try adding a slight `time.sleep()` after switching windows to ensure all content is fully loaded.

 ## Additional Potential Tricky Points

-Beyond the above six steps, here are more potential tricky points you might encounter in complex web scraping tasks:
+Beyond the above six steps, here are more potential tricky points We might encounter in complex web scraping tasks:

 ### Browser Fingerprinting